LandM00/ClassificationArticle/README.md

 ---

-## 3. Metrics_CNN_results.xlsx
+## 3. Metrics_CNN_results.csv

 ### Description

-`Metrics_CNN_results.xlsx` contains the performance metrics obtained from the evaluation of the CNN model for plant species classification under different experimental treatments.
+`Metrics_CNN_results.csv` contains the performance metrics obtained from the evaluation of the CNN model for plant species classification under different experimental treatments.

 The dataset reports the results of a five-fold cross-validation procedure, together with the average performance across folds, and was used to support the quantitative analysis presented in the associated scientific article.

-### File structure

-The Excel file is organized into six worksheets:

-- Fold_1
-- Fold_2
-- Fold_3
-- Fold_4
-- Fold_5
-- Media_fold

-Each worksheet corresponds to one fold of the cross-validation procedure.
+The file is provided in CSV format in order to ensure interoperability and long-term accessibility, in compliance with FAIR data principles.

+The CSV file is organized in tabular form, where each row corresponds to a specific experimental treatment and cross-validation fold.

+The dataset includes both:
+- metrics computed for each individual fold, and
-The sheet **Media_fold** reports the mean values of all performance metrics computed across the five folds.
+- mean values computed across the five folds.

+A dedicated column indicates the fold number, with the value `Media` used to denote the average across folds.

-### Reported metrics
+### Reported columns

 For each experimental treatment, the following columns are provided:

 - **Trattamento**: identifier of the experimental treatment or condition
+- **Fold**: cross-validation fold identifier (1–5) or `Media` for the average across folds
 - **Species Accuracy**: overall classification accuracy
 - **Species Precision**: precision of the species classification
 - **Species Recall**: recall (sensitivity) of the species classification